 If you refinance, you have to consider it takes a lot of money.
-Once again, you must pay upfront fees and fees to the lender to initiate a loan and closing costs.
+Once again, you must pay upfront fees and fees to the banks and credit unions to initiate a loan and closing costs.
 Closing costs include application fees, lawyer fees, loan origination fees, underwriting fees, taxes, mortgage insurance, and other closing fees.

-Because most homes’ costs and value have declined over the past decade, you also need to pay for a new appraisal.
-Without an appraisal, your refinancing lender may be unwilling to give you a loan for more than your house is worth.
+Because most homes’ costs and value have declined over the past decade, you must also pay for a new appraisal.
+Without an assessment, your refinancing lender may be unwilling to give you a loan for more than your house is worth.

 Also, you need to pay the fees below:

-Most homebuyers end up paying over $10,000 and up to $15,000 and more because Freddie Mac doesn’t include such things as home inspections and application fees when coming up with a round-about figure of closing cost fees.
+Most homebuyers pay over $10,000 and up to $15,000 because Freddie Mac doesn’t include home inspections and application fees when coming up with a round-about closing cost figure.

 When you check rates with a lender, the lender will run your credit report.
 As we mentioned, you should always look at multiple lenders to get the best interest rate, but the downside is that your credit score will be affected.
-This happens because your credit pull is a hard inquiry, and, as such, your credit score will dip by a few points.
+This happens because your credit pull is a hard inquiry, so your credit score will dip by a few points.

 However, you can avoid multiple hard inquiries using smart rate shopping and getting all your applications in during a 14- to 45-day period.
 While it depends on the type of loan you receive, this reprieve may only count as one inquiry when your score gets calculated during that period.